TheCoopNetwork/GMD-blockchain/README.md

 ----
 ### Option 1: get code compile and run it ###
   - *dependencies*:
-		- to compile you need Java 11 or newer JDK on Linux
+		- to compile you need Java 11 or newer JDK on Linux or MacOS.
 			- *Ubuntu*/*Debian* - sudo apt install default-jdk
   - ./compile.sh --skip-desktop
   - ./run.sh